nicholasdavies/cfrvoc/README.md

 `survival.R` is the main analysis file for the survival analyses.
 Calls to the R function `complete_data` can be replaced with calls to the R function `reduced_data` to load an anonymised data set.
 All output goes to the `./output/` folder which you will need to create in the project directory.

+# Access to the data

+If you either can't read qs files, or cannot download the anonymised data from this repository (possibly because I have run out of LFS storage space on Github), or just prefer to work with CSV format data, the anonymised data are also available to download in CSV format from https://zenodo.org/record/5105921.